Paperspace/gradient-cli/README.md

     `gradient run myscript.py --name my_new_job`

    The script will be run on the Paperspace job cluster node, and its output will be logged locally.
-   Note: this will zip and send your entire current working directory to our server if `--worskpace` was not provided
+   Note: this will zip and send your entire current working directory to our server if `--workspace` was not provided

 Create/create and start experiment